soumendrabagh/Automatic-Ticket-Generation-NLP/README.md

 ## Approach to solve this problem :

+#### Details about the data and dataset files are given in the link, https://drive.google.com/open?id=1OZNJm81JXucV3HmZroMq6qCT2m7ez7IJ
 #### the goal is to build a classifier that can classify the tickets by analyzing text.
 This can be further broken down into following steps:

 ####  Pre-Processing, Data Visualization and EDA